mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 The tas5805m binary sensor platform has configuration headings for each binary sensor as shown below with an example name configured.
 All 12 binary sensors can be optionally defined but it is recommended that at minimum, one binary sensor **have_fault:** is configured.
-The **have_fault:** binary sensor activates if any the TAS5805M faults conditions activate.

 **have_fault:** Configuration variable:
-  - The **have_fault:** binary sensor turns ON if any the TAS5805M faults conditions are ON, though by default clock faults are excluded.
+  - The **have_fault:** binary sensor turns ON if any TAS5805M faults conditions are ON, however note that by default clock faults are excluded.

     Configuration variables:
-    **exclude:** (optional): Allows excluding clock faults from have_fault binary sensor.
+    - **exclude:** (optional): Allows excluding defined faults from have_fault binary sensor.
       Valid options are **NONE** and **CLOCK_FAULT**.
-Default is **CLOCK_FAULT** which excludes clock faults from have_fault binary sensor.
+Default is **CLOCK_FAULT** which excludes clock faults from **have_fault** binary sensor.
+To include all faults, specify **exclude: NONE**.
-    Excluding clock faults by default is selected since this fault is essentially a warning and esphome mediaplayers generate clock faults because the I2S is manipulated to control music timing.
+      Excluding clock faults by default is implemented since a clock fault is essentially a warning about unexpected behavior of the I2S clock and
+      Esphome mediaplayers generate clock faults because I2S is manipulated to control music timing.

 **over_temp_warning:**
   - To attempt to mitigate an over temperature upon receiving a over temperature, the volume can be decreased using **interval:**